-Before you ask for an external appeal:
+Before you ask for an External Appeal:

-- You must file an Plan Appeal with the plan and get the plan's final adverse determination; or - If you have not gotten the service, and you ask for a fast track Plan Appeal with the plan, you may ask for an expedited external appeal at the same time.
-Your doctor will have to say an expedited external appeal is necessary; or - You and the plan may agree to skip the plan's appeals process and go directly to external appeal; or - You can prove the plan did not follow the rules correctly when processing your Plan Appeal.
+- You must file a Plan Appeal and get the plan's Final Adverse Determination; or - If you have not gotten the service, and you ask for a fast track Plan Appeal, you may ask for an expedited External Appeal at the same time.
+Your doctor will have to say an expedited External Appeal is necessary; or - You and the plan may agree to skip the plan's appeals process and go directly to External Appeal; or - You can prove the plan did not follow the rules correctly when processing your Plan Appeal.

-You have 4 months after you receive the plan's final adverse determination to ask for an external appeal.
-If you and the plan agreed to skip the plan's appeals process, then you must ask for the external appeal within 4 months of when you made that agreement.
+You have 4 months after you receive the plan's Final Adverse Determination to ask for an External Appeal.
+If you and the plan agreed to skip the plan's appeals process, then you must ask for the External Appeal within 4 months of when you made that agreement.